GeorgeCrochiere/comm429-devblog1-cli-script/index.md

         bash web_boiler.sh projectName remoteGitRepo
         ```

         You can then push the repository to GitHub with the following command.
 This command must be done seperately due to proxy issues.
+This command must be executed in the terminal, whilst in your new project's directory, which can be done in VSCode's terminal once the new project loads.

         ```
         git push -u origin main